DataDog/chef-datadog/README.md

 - `'name'`: The name of the Agent integration to install, for example: `datadog-apache`.
 - `version`: The version of the integration to install (only required with the `:install` action).
 - `third_party`: Set to false if installing a Datadog integration, true otherwise.
 Available for Datadog Agents version 6.21/7.21 and higher only.
+- `local_wheel`: Optional path to the local wheel file of the Datadog integration for installation, instead of online installation.

 ##### Example